Al Hairston

-After a stint with the NBA Cleveland Cavaliers in 1970-71, Hairston was released.
-He went into coaching, serving as head coach at Seattle Central College (formerly Seattle Central Community College) 1975-79.
+After a stint with the NBA Cleveland Cavaliers in 1970–71, Hairston was released.
+He went into coaching, serving as head coach at Seattle Central College (formerly Seattle Central Community College) 1975–79.
 He led the team to the Northwest championship in 1977.

 By far, Hairston has made his biggest contributions to the sport of basketball as a prep coach.
 Widely regarded as one of the best prep hoops coaches in Washington state history, Hairston achieved great success at the helm of the historically dominant boys hoops program at Garfield High School in Seattle, Washington, including guiding the program to five state titles from 1980 through 1991 (1980, 1983, 1986, 1987, and 1991), and two more state runner-up appearances during the same period (1989 and 1990).
 He also successfully coached the Kent-Meridian (Kent, WA) and Seattle O'Dea High School boys basketball programs to post-season appearances.
 In assuming the O'Dea post, he took over for the late Phil Lumpkin – also a former NBA basketball player and prep coaching star.

 Hairston later served as head coach of the Seattle University men's basketball team (which competed as a member of the National Association of Intercollegiate Athletics – NAIA) and as assistant coach of the University of Washington Husky men's basketball team under former head coach Bob Bender.

-As an assistant Huskies coach during the 1997–98 season, Hairston helped guide a team led by future NBA star Todd McCullough and Donald Watts, Jr. (son of former Seattle Sonic Donald Earl Slick Watts) to the NCAA Sweet 16.
-There the Washington Huskies lost to a Jim Calhoun coached University of Connecticut team on a buzzer-beater by future NBA star Richard "Rip" Hamilton.
+As an assistant Huskies coach during the 1997–98 season, Hairston helped guide a team led by future NBA player Todd McCullough and Donald Watts Jr. (son of former Seattle Sonic Slick Watts) to the NCAA Sweet 16.
+There, the Washington Huskies lost to a Jim Calhoun coached University of Connecticut team on a buzzer-beater by future NBA star Richard "Rip" Hamilton.